mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Main-sequence stars are indicated by the code V after their luminosity class.
-Thus a G5 V star lies roughly in the middle of the temperature range for type G (white to yellow) stars and is a main-sequence star of average mass.
+Thus a G5 V star lies roughly in the middle of the temperature range for typeG (white to yellow) stars and is a main-sequence star of average mass.

 # SUBGIANT AND GIANT STARS